skamalad/shikhsha_final/README.md

 *   Under HTTPS Resources, your application should be listed as an App Engine app.
 *   The toggle under the IAP column will be off - click to enable it.
 *   In the pop up dialog box click Turn On.
-*   In the popover window on the right, click the Add Member button.
+*   Click on the application name and in the popover window on the right, click the Add Member button.
 *   Search for the appropriate user/group, then under the Select a role dropdown choose Cloud IAP > IAP-secured Web App User, then click save.
 *   Repeat to add more users/groups.
 *   It’s highly recommended to manage IAP access via  Groups as doing so by individual users is not scalable.